jtriley-eth/ERC-6909/README.md

 - caller: The caller of the current context (`msg.sender`).
 - spender: An account that transfers tokens on behalf of another account.
 - operator: An account that has unlimited transfer permissions on all token ids for another account.
 - mint: The creation of an amount of tokens.
-This MAY happen in a mint method or as a tranfser from the zero address.
+This MAY happen in a mint method or as a transfer from the zero address.
 - burn: The removal an amount of tokens.
 This MAY happen in a burn method or as a transfer from the zero address.

 ### Methods